Red 2 (film): Plot

 Frank, Marvin, and Sarah steal Han's plane and fly to Paris to find "The Frog", with the Americans and Han in pursuit.
 They are met by Katja Petrokovich, a Russian secret agent with whom Frank had a relationship, who is also investigating Nightshade.
 They interrogate the Frog and Sarah, hoping to one-up Katja, seduces him.

 The Frog gives them the key to his security box, which Katja takes after drugging Frank; Marvin, anticipating her double-cross, provided Frank with a similar key to give her.
-Marvin, Frank, and Sarah search the box themselves and find documents pointing to physicist Dr. Edward Bailey as the creator of the Nightshade bomb.
-They discover Bailey is alive, held for thirty-two years in a maximum security asylum for the criminally insane in London.
+Marvin, Frank, and Sarah search the box themselves and find documents indicating that Bailey is alive, having been held for thirty-two years in a maximum security asylum for the criminally insane in London.
 Victoria, alerted by Marvin, ambushes the trio, but helps fake their deaths and infiltrate the asylum.
-They find the hyperactive Bailey, incapacitated by mind-fogging drugs, and bring him to Marvin’s safehouse, where Bailey remembers the location of the bomb.
+They find the hyperactive Bailey, incapacitated by mind-fogging drugs, and bring him to Marvin's safehouse, where Bailey detoxes and remembers the location of the bomb.

-In Moscow, Bailey concludes he hid the bomb in the Kremlin.
+In Moscow, Bailey confesses he hid the bomb in the Kremlin.
 There, the team locates the suitcase bomb, powered by red mercury.
 Katja stops them, but Frank persuades her to join their mission.
-They escape, but a call from Victoria, who has broken out of MI6 confinement for failing to kill him, reveals that Bailey was imprisoned because he wanted to detonate the bomb.
-Holding Frank at gunpoint, Bailey confirms Victoria's message, admitting he made a deal to give Horton the bomb.
+They escape, but a call from Victoria, who has broken out of MI6 confinement for failing to kill him, reveals that Bailey was imprisoned because he wanted to detonate the bomb in Moscow.
+Holding Frank at gunpoint, the anti-Communist Bailey confirms Victoria's message, admitting he was the one who originally leaked word of Project Nightshade and made a deal to give Horton the bomb.
 He fatally shoots Katja, frames Frank, and leaves with the bomb.
 Horton reneges on their deal, intending to torture Bailey for all his secrets, but Bailey deploys a nerve gas and escapes to the Iranian embassy in London.
 In pursuit, Frank is attacked by Han.
 Reaching a standoff, Frank urges Han to join him in stopping Bailey; Han relents, and the five enact a plan to recapture the bomb.